CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Shortest Path/README.md

 ![Graph after loop 2](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/shortest-path/Guide/Greedy/Shortest%20Path/assets/iug_2.png "Graph after loop 2")

+*A second optional path to D (shown in blue) is found, but is not less than the path in dist['D'], so it is not accepted.
+*Additionally, a new path from 'C' to 'E' is found, and it's distance is less than infinity, so it is accepted as a minimal path.
+*Also the path from 'C' to 'A' is considered since the graph is undirected, but it's distance would be 7 + 7 = 14 (because the current path to 'C' is from 'A').
+It is not accepted.
     dist = {'A':0, 'B': 14, 'C': 7, 'D': 9, 'E': 22, 'F': inf}
     prev = {'A':None, 'B': 'A', 'C': 'A', 'D': 'A', 'E': 'C', 'F': None}

 **Step 5 Third Loop**

 ![Graph after loop 3](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/shortest-path/Guide/Greedy/Shortest%20Path/assets/iug_3.png "Graph after loop 3")

+*A shorter path to 'B' through 'D' is found, and is accepted (prev['B'] now equals 'D', dist['B'] is now 9 + 2 = 11).
+*A shorter path to 'E' through 'D' is found, and is accepted (prev['E'] now equald 'D', dist['E'] is now 9 + 11 = 20).
+*Another path to 'C' from 'D' is found, but it's distance is not shorter than the current distance in dist['C'], so it is not accepted.

     dist = {'A':0, 'B': 11, 'C': 7, 'D': 9, 'E': 20, 'F': inf}
     prev = {'A':None, 'B': 'D', 'C': 'A', 'D': 'A', 'E': 'D', 'F': None}